 - Increasing revenue with shrinking margins

-- Higher sales volume with lower cash stability
+- Higher sales volume with declining cash stability

 - Growth that collapses under operational strain